-Adapting Your Defenses for mCommerce Fraud
+Adapting Your Defenses for m-commerce Fraud

-What is mCommerce Fraud?
+What Is M-commerce Fraud?

 This leaves the merchant liable for the fraudulent charge, the cost of the goods they provided to the fraudster, and all the fees—including chargeback fees—incurred during the transaction.

 Fraud is a very expensive problem for merchants, made worse by the fact that excessive fraud and chargebacks can get merchants penalized or dropped by their payment processors.